-An applicant is permitted to transfer up to $126,420 (in 2019) to their spouse, given their spouse is not also applying for long-term care Medicaid and will continue to live independently in the community.
-Phrased differently, a non-applicant spouse is permitted to retain up to $126,420 of the couple’s assets.
+In most states, an applicant is permitted to transfer up to $154,140 (in 2024) to their spouse, given their spouse is not also applying for long-term care Medicaid and will continue to live independently in the community.
+Phrased differently, a non-applicant spouse is permitted to retain up to $154,140 of the couple’s assets.
 This is referred to as the Community Spouse Resource Allowance (CSRA).
 The dollar amount changes on an annual basis, and there is some variance to this exception dependent on one’s state of residence.
-However, in reality, an applicant spouse can transfer unlimited assets to their non-applicant spouse without violating the look back period.
+However, in reality, an applicant spouse can transfer unlimited assets to their non-applicant spouse without violating the look-back period.
 This is because, for Medicaid eligibility purposes, all assets of a married couple are considered jointly owned.
 (Learn more here.)
 However, a non-applicant spouse is not able to keep more than the allotted CSRA.

-Each state is either a 50% state or a 100% state, meaning the non-applicant spouse (called the community spouse, the healthy spouse, or the well spouse) is permitted to retain up to either 50% or 100% of the couple’s assets, up to the allowable $126,420.
+Each state is either a 50% state or a 100% state.
+This means the non-applicant spouse (called the community spouse, the healthy spouse, or the well spouse) is permitted to retain up to either 50% or 100% of the couple’s assets, up to the allowable $154,140.
 The remaining assets must be “spent down” until the individual in need of long-term care meets the asset limit for Medicaid qualification.
-This can be done by paying off debt, making home modifications, or contributing towards the cost of long term care.
+This can be done by paying off debt, making home modifications, or contributing toward the cost of long term care.
 To clarify, view the table below.

 Applicants are permitted to transfer assets or establish trusts for disabled children under the age of 21.
 This includes children who are legally blind.

-A home can be transferred to a sibling should that brother or sister own a portion of the home (have equity in the home) and have resided in the home for at least one year prior to nursing home placement of the person in question.
+A home can be transferred to a sibling should that brother or sister own a portion of the home (have equity in the home).
+And they must have resided in the home for at least one year before nursing home placement of the person in question.

 Adult Children Caregivers